FlatBallFlyer/IBM-Data-Merge-Utility/readme.md

 ---

+### Start Here
+After cloning
+. mvn install will build the project
+. mvn javadoc:javadoc to build the java doc

 ### Overview
 Merging Templates produces output, and the merge process is similar to the familiar Mail Merge feature in most word processors.
 A template is just a block of text that can contain Replacement Tags and Book-marks along with directives that drive the merge process.